joinbox/guidelines/styleguide/git/commit-messages.md

 The commit messages must follow the rules in this document.

-As we build automated Change Logs for some projects please make sure you only use the specified types and formats.
+As we build automated change logs for some projects, you have to use the specified types and formats described hereafter.
 The scope may be optionally set.
 Note: the software creating the versions may not bump the version if there is neither a feature nor a fix since the last release.
 Please read the documentation form the used software for further information.